bwt-dev/bwt/README.md

 If you're working on code that is unrelated to the HTTP API, it is much faster to build with just the `electrum track-spends` features.

 You can use `scripts/check.sh` to run `cargo check` for all (sensible) feature combos.
 This is important to ensure no errors were introduced for feature combos that you didn't use.

+### Tests

+End-to-end integration tests can be run with [`./test/tests.sh`](https://github.com/shesek/bwt/blob/master/test/tests.sh).
+The tests deploy a regtest network, a bwt instance and an Electrum wallet connected to it (in headless mode), then run some basic tests using the Electrum client and against the HTTP REST API.

+To increase verbosity, set `VERBOSE=1`.

 ### Contributions